salgut408/MyFetchApplication/README.md

 ### Screens
 This app contains 2 screens:
 - __MainScreen__ is where a sorted list of Items is displayed.
 You can click to add an item to a "Favorites list" which is stored to a FavoriteItems table in Room.
-The `SaveItemButton` will change to show you you have added the item to your favorites list by changing
+The `SaveItemButton` will change to show you you have added the item to your favorites list by changing.
+This screen allows you to navigate to the `FavoritesScreen`

 - __FavoritesScreen__ is where a list of favorited items is displayed.